Which Smart Home System is Best?

 Crestron created its own lighting system, which largely emulates Lutron.
 It has slightly fewer color options, but most Crestron dealers would tell you that the capabilities are very similar.
 Most Crestron integrators either use Crestron lighting or integrate the Crestron system with Lutron lighting, the same way it is done in Savant systems.

 As Control4 grew, it invested heavily in its own lighting control system.
 While some Control4 integrators use Lutron lighting, most have embraced Control4 lighting.
-By using Control4 lighting keypads, you get some advantages.
-For example, Control4 also has an ambient light sensor built into their keypads, which we think is pretty cool.
+By using Control4 lighting keypads, you get some big advantages.
+Control4 has an ambient light sensor built into their keypads, which we utilize in our implementations all the time.
 It enables the backlighting to turn up or down based on the light in the room it’s in.
 For example, you can have the backlighting turn off in a master bedroom when the lights in the rest of the house turn off.
+Control4 lighting keypads can also turn a specific color if your alarm is set or your garages are left open.
+We have a host of these cool capabilities we integrate into all of our Control4 Signature Series implementations which really brings a smart home to life.

 All three smart home systems integrate well with thermostats.
 While Nest has gotten a lot of press, we believe that using the thermostat sold by the smart home manufacturer gets you a better thermostat that is more fully integrated into the smart home capabilities.